sneaky-potato/sneaky-potato.github.io/content/blog/notion-sharding.md

 Before migrating read queries, they added a flag to fetch data from both old and new databases (known as [dark reading](https://slack.engineering/re-architecting-slacks-workspace-preferences-how-to-move-to-an-eav-model-to-support-scalability/)).
-We records are compared and the sharded copy is discarded, logging discrepancies in the process.
+The records are compared and the sharded copy is discarded, logging discrepancies in the process.
 Introducing dark reads increases API latency, but provides confidence that the switch-over would be seamless.